 Engineering has a direct and vital impact on the quality of life for all people.
 Accordingly, the services provided by engineers require honesty, impartiality, fairness, and equity, and must be dedicated to the protection of the public health, safety, and welfare.
 Engineers must perform under a standard of professional behavior that requires adherence to the highest principles of ethical conduct.”

-The engineering programs are structured such that students will complete a program consisting of two semesters in Engineering Fundamentals, nine or ten semesters in Departmental Studies to complete the Bachelor of Science degree, followed by a fifth year in Graduate Studies for the Master of Engineering degree.
+The engineering programs are structured such that students will complete a program consisting of two semesters in Engineering Fundamentals, nine semesters in Departmental Studies to complete the Bachelor of Science degree, followed by a fifth year in Graduate Studies for the Master of Engineering degree.
 To complete the program in five years, Speed School students have a full course load during the summer semesters.
 The curriculum is designed as an integrated five-year program, with a cooperative education component, culminating in the Master of Engineering (MEng) degree.
-The Bachelor of Science and Master of Engineering programs are both accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science and Master of Engineering programs are both accredited by the Engineering Accreditation Commission (EAC) of ABET.

 The Engineering Fundamentals Department teaches engineering mathematics courses and other introductory engineering courses.
 The department focuses on creating a positive and supportive environment that helps students succeed in their studies and finalize their selection of engineering major.
 Departmental faculty strive to achieve excellence in teaching while introducing students to the engineering profession and providing them with fundamental engineering skills through a common set of core courses that begin in the freshman year.
 The department houses Speed School’s Center for Teaching and Learning Engineering that fosters the development, evaluation and adoption of innovative teaching methods, both traditional and technology enabled.